fxmeng/Pruning-Filter-in-Filter/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Please read models/readme.md for more informations about accelerated deployment.
+We are working on accelerate deployment SWP by CUDA, please read CUDA-version branche's readme.md for more details.

 The subscript of I in Formula 6 in camera-ready paper should be changed from n,h,w to n,i,j.(We have fixed this problem in arxiv version)